 How to pronounce The coalition government faces challenges in maintaining unity. in American English

-In casual American English, "The coalition government faces challenges in maintaining unity" sounds like "dhuh koh-uh-LIH-shuhn GUH-vern-muhnt FAY-suhz CHA-luhn-juhz uhn mayn-TAY-nuhng YOO-nuh-tee".
-Several things happen here, and the headline one is the Flap T: the T between vowels turns into a quick D-like flap.
+Americans pronounce "The coalition government faces challenges in maintaining unity" as "dhuh koh-uh-LIH-shuhn GUH-vern-muhnt FAY-suhz CHA-luhn-juhz uhn mayn-TAY-nuhng YOO-nuh-tee" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T — the T between vowels turns into a quick D-like flap.
+It lands on unity, a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.